top of page

 PLAYWRIGHT DIRECTOR ACTOR

-Tara Blau Smollen is a San Francisco Bay Area playwright, director and actor, drawn to reimagining classical works and amplifying underrepresented voices onstage.
-Her plays center around questions of power, love and identity through a lens of cultural and historical complexity.
+Tara Blau Smollen is a San Francisco Bay Area playwright, director, and actor drawn to reimagining classical works and amplifying underrepresented voices onstage.
+Her plays explore questions of power, love, and identity through a lens of cultural and historical complexity.

-As a director, Tara has worked with Theater Lunatico, Cinnabar Theater Company, 6th Street Playhouse, Porchlight Theater Company, and Contra Costa College.
-Her production of Jen Silverman’s The Moors was named one of SF Datebook’s Best Plays of 2024.
-She is also the co-founder and former Artistic Director of the award-winning Porchlight Theater Company in Ross, California.
+As a director, Tara has worked at: Theater Lunatico, Cinnabar Theater Company, 6th Street Playhouse, Porchlight Theater Company, Shotgun Players, and Contra Costa College.
+Her production of Jen Silverman’s The Moors was named one of the San Francisco Chronicle Datebook’s Best Plays of 2024.
+She is also the co-founder and former Artistic Director of Porchlight Theater Company in Ross, California.

-Tara is the co-founder of Playwright Power: The First 100 Days, a national playwriting initiative encouraging playwrights to respond to the current political moment, culminating in a production with Open Space Arts in Chicago, which she will direct.
-She is also the co-writer of the feature screenplay Roamer with longtime collaborator LeAnne Rumbel, under their production company R3p Productions.
+Tara is the co-founder of Playwright Power: The First 100 Days, a national playwriting initiative encouraging playwrights to respond to the current political moment, culminating in a March 2025 production at Open Space Arts in Chicago, which she directed.

-Her work is driven by an interest in expanding the canon—creating stories that invite audiences and performers to see themselves, reflected with complexity and humanity onstage.
+Her work is driven by an interest in expanding the canon and creating stories that allow audiences and performers to see themselves reflected with complexity, humanity, and emotional truth onstage.

-She holds a BA in Theater and English from the University of Wisconsin–Madison and an MFA in Acting from the National Theater Conservatory in Denver.
+She holds a BA in Theater and English from the University of Wisconsin–Madison and an MFA in Acting from the National Theater Conservatory.

 Happenings